Lucian Jayasuriya: Professional organisations

 Jayasuriya has provided leadership to several medical organisations..

-He served as Founder and President of the Sri Lanka College of Venereologists from 1996-1997, President of the College of Medical Administrators in 1997 and as President of the Sri Lanka Medical Association (SLMA) in 1995.
+He served as Founder and President of the Sri Lanka College of Venereologists from 1996 to 1997, President of the College of Medical Administrators in 1997 and as President of the Sri Lanka Medical Association (SLMA) in 1995.
 He is credited with initiating career guidance seminars for doctors in Sri Lanka and initiating the health management committee of the SLMA.
 He also served on the Drugs Committee and Communicable Diseases Committee of the SLMA in addition to editing the SLMA Guidelines on Vaccines 2001, 2004, 2008, 2011.